ON BEING A CONDUCTOR, NOT JUST A TEACHER

 And it must come from within, because it will rarely come from any outside source.

-Secondary school band directors learn early on that there are a myriad of factors working
+Secondary school band directors learn early on that there are a myriad of factors working against their growth as conductors and few if any factors working for that growth.

 Like all teachers, band directors have many school requirements outside their primary teaching area; and even a lot of their band responsibilities have nothing to do with conducting.